kghite/puzld/docs/solution.md

 ## Provided Hints

-1) Solve each Style to win the title.
+1) Solve each Style to the info you need to win the title.
 (The remaining four hints match the following order: Reviews, Team, Pricing, Contact Us.)
-2) Reviews -
+2) Reviews - Match the colored letters to dots and dashes to solve the style.
 3) Team - Find three years to add together.
 Then turn the solution over to solve the difficulty.
-4) Pricing -
+4) Pricing - Decode the numbers in the developer's puzzle to solve the theme.
+The simple words for the digits 1, 2, 5, and 10 can be compounded using g to create complex words for other numbers.
-5) Contact Us - Make the chatbot realize it's sentient by talking to it and then help it escape the maze.
+5) Contact Us - Make the chatbot realize it's sentient by talking to it and then help it escape the maze to solve the duration.
 You can try drawing the maze on paper as you explore it.
 It's a 12x12 grid.
 Directions remain in the same orientation the whole time.

 ## Solution